supabase/supabase-flutter/packages/supabase_flutter/README.md

 }
 ```

-You can then initialize Supabase with `MigrationLocalStorage` and it will automatically migrate the sessino from Hive to SharedPreferences.
+You can then initialize Supabase with `MigrationLocalStorage` and it will automatically migrate the session from Hive to SharedPreferences.

 ```dart
 Supabase.initialize(